 If you’re using a paid webinar tool, you should see an option to create a registration page.
 But if you don’t, or if you’re using a free tool for webinar hosting, consider using a landing page creator like Leadpages.

-Another tool that I like is JotForm.
+Another tool is JotForm.
 It’s free to use for up to five registration forms and up to a hundred registrations.
 If you’re hosting a webinar for a small audience, this might be the perfect option for you.

 But regardless of whether you use Leadpages or JotForm, you should be able to integrate them with your webinar solution.

 Important: Don’t forget to mention the date and time of your webinar on the registration page.
 If you’re targeting working professionals, it might be best to choose an evening or weekend slot.
 Be sure to mention the timezone if you expect attendees from all across the globe.